rkmaxwell2/relationship-subreddit-analyser/README.md

    ```

 2. Comment Extraction
-To extract and analyze comments and replies for each case and generate datasets with metrics, run:
+To extract and analyse comments and replies for each case and generate datasets with metrics, run:
    ```bash
    python scripts/2_process_sample.py
    ```

-3. JSON Generation
+3. HTML Generation
 To process all case files and generate HTML reports summarizing the findings, run:
 ```bash
    python scripts/3_generate_html.py